collapsed-stacks/startups/questions/1274/engineer-asking-for-a-pay-raise.md

 - tagged: `employee-compensation`
 - score: 4

-<p>3 months ago, I've hired my first engineer.</p>
+3 months ago, I've hired my first engineer.

-<p>We're 4 people now, 3 partners and one employee.</p>
+We're 4 people now, 3 partners and one employee.

-<p>He's a fresh graduate without experience, but I still hired him 1.2 times a normal salary for a fresh graduate of this school (didn't give shares though)</p>
+He's a fresh graduate without experience, but I still hired him 1.2 times a normal salary for a fresh graduate of this school (didn't give shares though)

-<p>I've promised him a payraise after 3 months, and now I want to pay him 1.3 X</p>
+I've promised him a payraise after 3 months, and now I want to pay him 1.3 X

-<p>But I feel he's really unhappy with it and I don't quite know what to do.</p>
+But I feel he's really unhappy with it and I don't quite know what to do.

-<p>I already pay him more average, and can't quite afford to pay him 1.5 X</p>
+I already pay him more average, and can't quite afford to pay him 1.5 X

-<p>On the other hand he's a good element and of course I want him to be happy</p>
+On the other hand he's a good element and of course I want him to be happy

-<p>Should I give him the payraise and risk to spoil him or should I let him realize that I already pay him well.</p>
+Should I give him the payraise and risk to spoil him or should I let him realize that I already pay him well.

-<p>Of course salary is not the number one cause of happiness and I already do my best to let him enjoy working with us every day on other aspects</p>
+Of course salary is not the number one cause of happiness and I already do my best to let him enjoy working with us every day on other aspects

 ## Answer 1276